Kukatpally: History

 Kukatpally used to be an industrial corridor in the northwestern part of Hyderabad.
 Its population began to grow after the early 1990s, and many people migrating from Andhra Pradesh settled in and around Kukatpally.
 Formerly a municipality, Kukutpally has merged into the Greater Hyderabad Municipal Corporation.

 Demographics

 The predominant language spoken in Kukatpally is Telugu.
 The suburb has the greatest population density within Hyderabad with 33,076 persons per km^{2}.

 Economy

-Many small-scale industries are based in the Kukatpally–Sanathnagar belt.
+Many commercial establishments, shops, educational institutes, institutions for higher studies, and colleges are situated in Kukatpally, and as a result many students reside here.
+Small IT companies, service based industries, restaurants, and eateries are situated here, as it has been the nearest residential hub in proximity to Hitec City.
+Metro depot, malls, and residential projects are in Kukatpally, Chanda Nagar locality.
+Many government offices like the BSNL, Central Excise & Customs, and Revenue Department are situated here.
+Several small scale industries are based in the Kukatpally–Sanathnagar belt.
 The presence of the Mumbai National Highway and Kukatpally Housing Board has led to a large-scale boom in retail activity, and Kukatpally has become a commercial hub in northwestern Hyderabad for restaurants, clothing retailers, and SME offices.

 The land prices of Kukatpally are high compared to most of Hyderabad.
-There are some residential high-rise apartments such as Emami Swanlake Apartments.
+There are some residential high-rise apartments.
 Land costs ₹50,000–250,000 per square yard.
 A residential flat costs ₹4500–8000 per square foot.
-Lodha Bellezza, the very first skyscraper of Hyderabad taller than 150 metres, was constructed in Kukatpally in 2014, and it remained the tallest building in Hyderabad until 2024.
+Lodha Bellezza, the first skyscraper of Hyderabad taller than 150 metres, was constructed in Kukatpally in 2014, and it remained the tallest building in Hyderabad until 2024.